Guide To Barcelona's Sagrada Família: Good Art Is Worth The Wait

 There is a spectacular snail-like spiral staircase inside, enclosed in an inner tower of white stone, specifically Blanco Cristal granite.
 The whole thing is perforated, with rhomboid openings that enlarge as you reach the top.
 Eventually, when built, visitors will be able to walk up into the Jesus Tower.

-Visiting The Sagrada Família Towers
+4. The Sagrada Família Towers

 If you want to purchase a ticket to go up a tower, you have to choose between taking a tower to inspect the Nativity or Passion Facade.
 Unless you have oodles of time and can buy two tickets.
 Not a bad option actually.

 Though not everyone agrees, I advise going up for a tower view.
 Not for the view per se.
-There's just nothing like seeing the architectural details and towers up close and personal.
+There's just nothing like seeing the basilica's architectural details and towers up close and personal.
 It's a different perspective.

 For me, I prefer the Nativity Facade, which is 100% Gaudí, not interpreted by another artist, and not a downer.
 The Nativity Facade also has a bridge connecting its two towers.
 You get a bird's eye view of Barcelona.